Patrick Senécal

 Patrick Senécal is a French-Canadian writer and scenarist known for his horror oriented drama novels.

-Senécal is well known in Québec for his unique dark genre; his work has often been compared to that of Stephen King.
+Senécal is well known in Québec, Canada, for his unique dark genre; his work has often been compared to that of Stephen King.
 Three of his novels were adapted into films in his native Québec.

 Personal life

 Senécal holds a bachelor's degree in French studies from the Université de Montréal.
 He was also a teacher for ten years at the Cégep de Drummondville.